shawngraham/hist3907o/workbook/docs/module-2/Exercises.md

 # Exercise 2: Outwit Hub
 Download, and install, [outwit hub](https://www.outwit.com/products/hub/).
 Do not buy it (not unless you really want to; the free trial is good enough for our purposes here)

 Outwit hub is a piece of software that lets you scrape the html of a webpage.
 It comes with its own browser.
 In essence, you look at the html source code of your page to identify the *markers* that embrace the information you want.
 Outwit then copies just that information into a table for you, which you can then download.
-Take a look at the [Suda Online](http://www.stoa.org/sol/) and do a search for 'pie' (the Suda is a 10th century Byzantine Greek encyclopedia, and its online version is one of the earliest examples of what we'd now recognize as digital humanities scholarship).
+Take a look at the [Suda Online](http://www.stoa.org/sol/) and do a search for `pie` (the Suda is a 10th century Byzantine Greek encyclopedia, and its online version is one of the earliest examples of what we'd now recognize as digital humanities scholarship).

 Right-click anywhere on the results page, and 'view source'.
 You'll see something like this:
 ![Imgur](http://i.imgur.com/zCSRR9H.png)
 The record number - the Adler number - is very clearly marked, as is the translation.
 Those are the bits we want.
 So

 Open outwit hub.
-Copy and paste the search URL into the Outwit hub address bar:
+In the address bar at the top of the screen, type in [http://www.stoa.org/sol/](http://www.stoa.org/sol/).
+The page will load up.
+Do your search again there by putting `pie` in there.
+(Remember, we're not searching for pie, but rather, the transliterated characters that form a root in many ancient Greek words!).
+The results will load up.
+If you then click on 'source' on the left hand side of the screen, you'll see the underlying html.
+Now click on 'scrapers' (again, at left hand side of screen, under 'automators').
+Your page will look very similar to this:

 ![Imgur](http://i.imgur.com/fDM1tog.png)

 At the bottom of the page - that's where you tell Outwit how to scrape that source.
 Click ‘scrapers,’ then ‘new,’ give it a name.
 Enter the markers that you are interested in: